stephaneVercouillieBMID/slate/source/workingVersion.html.md

   #### <a name="ServiceCodes"></a> Service Code Concept
   The service code is the identifier of an instance of an itsme service.

-  For each itsme service, there is a service instance issued and a Service Provider may utilize multiple service instances.
+For each itsme service(login, confirm, sign, share data), there is a service instance issued and a Service Provider may utilize multiple service instances.

  # Authenticating the User

  **itsme(r) Login** is based on the [Authorization Code Flow](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) of OpenID Connect 1.0.